< Return to Main FAQ listing

 What is the DOCK?

 DOCK is a secure, proctored, 150-item computer-based examination administered at nationally-distributed test center locations for a period of one month each year in September.
 DOCK is comprised of three 50-item modules: one in Core Ophthalmic Knowledge (knowledge considered fundamental to the practice of ophthalmology regardless of the practice emphasis) and two in a Practice Emphasis Area(s) (PEA) of your choice.
 The content of the DOCK is based on the MOC Content Outline.
+2018 will be the final year in which the DOCK Examination is administered.
+In the future, all diplomates will participate in Quarterly Questions.

 Do I need to complete other MOC requirements to sit for the DOCK?

 No. Diplomates are eligible for the exam between Years 6 and 10.
+2018 will be the final year in which the DOCK Examination is administered.
+In the future, all diplomates will participate in Quarterly Questions.

 Why should I take the DOCK this year if my certificate does not expire for another few years?

 The ABO encourages all diplomates to take the DOCK early, within their first few years of eligibility, in order to avoid a loss of certification due to failure or unforeseen circumstances in later years that prevent participation in the examination.
+2018 will be the final year in which the DOCK Examination is administered.
+In the future, all diplomates will participate in Quarterly Questions.

 What day during September do I need to sit for the DOCK?